1. Anthony Bennett

 He would then spend the rest of his career in Boston and with Minnesota again.
 He would start some games but would ride the pine most games.
 He never developed into the powerhouse center he was projected to be.

 Adam was another Michael Jordan pick that flopped.
-Michael Jordan may have been the greatest basketball player ever but in no way is he the greatest general manager ever.
-He has a long way to go before he become the next Jerry West , Robert Canterbury Buford or Danny Ainge.
+Michael Jordan may have been the greatest basketball player ever, but in no way is he the greatest general manager ever.
+He has a long way to go before he becomes the next Jerry West, Robert Canterbury Buford, or Danny Ainge.

-Adam's inaugural season was promising as he average 11.7 PPG.
-He however had a low shooting percentage and low rebounding and assist totals.
+Adam's inaugural season was promising as he averaged 11.7 PPG.
+He, however, had a low shooting percentage and low rebounding and assist totals.
 He was also not a very good defender.

 Morrison and Shannon Brown were then traded to the Lakers for Vladimir Radmanovic.
 He would spend two seasons there and ride the pine while winning two championships.